baronsmv/musiclists/README.md

 ## Description

-A command-line tool for downloading, merging, and analyzing top album lists from websites like AOTY.org and ProgArchives.com.
+A command-line tool for downloading, filtering, and transforming top album and track lists from websites like AOTY.org and ProgArchives.com.

 The tool helps you easily aggregate and explore curated album rankings across different platforms, making it ideal for music enthusiasts and data-driven listeners.

 ## Features

-- Download lists of the top albums from multiple platforms such as AOTY.org and ProgArchives.com.
+- Download lists of the top albums and tracks from multiple platforms such as AlbumOfTheYear.org and ProgArchives.com.
-- Provide utilities for merging, subtracting, filtering, sorting, and processing the album data, as well as their tracks.
+- Find local albums and tracks in directories and add them to a list.
+- Manipulate individually the lists via filtering, sorting, and limiting of entries.
+- Operate between lists as sets (union, intersection, difference).
-- Export to multiple formats, for further analysis.
+- Export to a text file.

 ## Planned Features

-- Find albums in directories and add them to a list.
-- Provide a uility to copy albums of a list, from a directory to another.
+- Copy albums of a list, from a directory to another.
+- Convert local albums lists (including transformed ones) to playlists.

 ## Dependencies

-- `bs4`, for navigating HTML tags.
+- `bs4`, to navigate and parse HTML tags and values.
-- `click` and `click_help_colors`, used in the CLI.
+- `click` and `click_help_colors`, to implement the CLI.
-- `polars`, to storage the data in DataFrames.
-- `pathlib`, to deal easily with files and directories.
-- `pyexiftool`, to extract data from files.
+- `mutagen`, to extract metadata from track files.
+- `polars`, to storage and manipulate data.